spotlightpa/poor-richard/content/how-local-government-works.md

 [[blocks]]
 layout = "contact"
+slug = "contact"
 hed = "Ask Us Your Questions"
-showAnon=false
-submit="Submit"
+showAnon = false
+submit = "Submit"
-recipient="Min Xian"
+recipient = "Min Xian"
-dek="What do you want to know about how local government works?
+dek = "What do you want to know about how local government works?
 Use the form to reach Local Accountability Reporter Min Xian."

 +++

-## Spotlight PA State College is working to make local government more accessible and understandable to all Pennsylvanians.
+## Spotlight PA State College is working to make local government more accessible to all Pennsylvanians.

 Pennsylvania has a patchwork system of local government that includes more than 2,500 cities, townships, and boroughs (and one town).